Yoshani/HTML-CSS-and-Javascript-for-Web-Developers/README.md

+# HTML, CSS and JavaScript for Web Developers

-This contains the solutions for the assignments of the course HTML, CSS, and Javascript for Web Developers offered by Johns Hopkins University and conducted on Coursera.
+This repository contains the course material of the course HTML, CSS and JavaScript for Web Developers offered by Johns Hopkins University and hosted on Coursera.
+The web pages are hosted using GitHub pages.